alex/what-happens-when/README.rst

-* The client computer sends a ``ClientHello`` message to the server with its TLS version, list of cipher algorithms, compression methods available and the hostname it is attempting to connect (This allows a server to present multiple certificates on the same IP address an it's known as Server Name Indication (SNI))
+* The client computer sends a ``ClientHello`` message to the server with its TLS version, list of cipher algorithms, compression methods available and the hostname it is attempting to connect (This allows a server to present multiple certificates on the same IP address and it's known as Server Name Indication (SNI))

 * The server replies with a ``ServerHello`` message to the client with the